-- To achieve consistency in roof form and colour to tie the streetscape together. - Lower the emissivity of the roof to assist in reducing heat island affect - To ensure each roof form reads as a strong, simple element from street level
+- To achieve consistency in roof form and colour to tie the streetscape together. - To ensure each roof form reads as a strong, simple element from street level.

-- Pitched/gabled and hipped roofs must be pitched between 20 and 30 degrees. - Pitched and skillion roofs (with hipped or gabled ends) must have a minimum 450mm eave to north and westerly facing sides of the home and the front façade, including the garage. - 3.
+- Pitched/gabled and hipped roofs must be pitched between 20 and 30 degrees. - Pitched and skillion roofs (with hipped or gabled ends) must have a minimum 450mm eave to the front façade, including the garage. - 3.
+Eaves are required to wrap around from the front façade along the side wall for at least 0.5 metres. - 4.
 Flat roofs must be screened from the street by a parapet wall. - Where parapets are used on the front façade, they must be extended along the side elevation for a minimum of 0.5 metres.